robenkleene/design-references/blender/tutorials/blender-bouncing-graph.md

 ## Last Bounce

 1. Move the playhead to `75` and hit `I` and select `Only Selected Channels` to insert a keyframe.
 Do the same at `90`.
+2. Move the `Z Location` up at `75`, and select the middle of the keyframe and hit `s` to scale it larger.
+3. Improve the bounce by taking selecting the right handle of the `60` keyframe, and hitting `g` then `x` to move the handle in tight close the midpoint.